zuozhenggh/learning-library/data-management-library/oracle-machine-learning/wine-adw-oac/visualize/visualize.md

-# Visualize Your Data[Workshop Under Construction]
+# Visualize Your Data

 ## Introduction

-*Describe the lab in one or two sentences, for example:* This lab walks you through the steps to ...

-This lab walks you through the steps to visualize the data we're processed into easily digestible canvases using the functionalities of Oracle Cloud Analytics.

-We connected to our ADB instance **ADWWINE** in the previous Lab, and registered the Machine Learning Model.
-In this step, we'll add the datasets from the ADB instance to Oracle Cloud Analytics so we can use the data in projects for visualization.
+We connected to our ADB instance **ADWWINE**, registered the Machine Learning Model and added the datasets from the ADB instance to Oracle Cloud Analytics instance in the previous Lab.
+This lab walks you through the steps to visualize the data we're processed into easily digestible canvases using the functionalities of Oracle Cloud Analytics.projects for visualization.

 Estimated Lab Time: n minutes